suurjaak/grepros/README.md

   -r, --recursive       recurse into subdirectories when looking for bagfiles --order-bag-by {topic,type}
-                        order bag messages by topic or type first and then by time
+                        order bag messages by topic or type first and then by time --reindex-if-unindexed
+                        reindex unindexed bags (ROS1 only),
+                        making a backup copy if indexed format (warning: SLOW)

 Live topic control:
   --publish-prefix PREFIX